 •Do I need to be Jewish to attend?

 No, all are welcome at Congregation Shema Yisrael.
 You will find Jews and Gentiles, non Jews, at our services.

 •Do I have to wear anything special to the services?

-We recognize that G-d looks at the inside of the man and do not have a dress code for our services.
-However, most people who attend our services wear modest or “business casual” attire, and many men who attend wear a kippah and talit during service.
+We recognize that G-d looks at the inside of the man and does not have a dress code for our services.
+However, most people who attend our services wear modest or “business casual” attire, and many men who attend wear a kippah and tallit during service.
 There are extras available in the lobby if you do not have your own.

 •How long are your services?